dhermes/bossylobster-blog/content/2020-07-27-life-of-request.md

 privilege of co-authoring a blog post on the Blend [engineering blog][26] with my esteemed colleague [Austin Poore][27].
-Our engineering organization is growing like crazy right now and it's a lot of fun so if any of this post is interesting to you, check out our [careers page][28].
+Our engineering organization is growing like crazy right now and it's a lot of fun so if any of this post is interesting to you, check out our careers page.
 I copied this content over mostly as-is from the [original post][29] but wanted to preserve it here as well.